 The construction of new midstream facilities or additions or modifications to our existing midstream asset systems or propane terminals involves numerous regulatory, environmental, political and legal and economic uncertainties beyond our control and may require the expenditure of significant amounts of capital.
 Construction expenditures may occur over an extended period of time, yet we will not receive any material increases in cash flow until the project is completed and fully operational.
 Moreover, our cash flow from a project may be delayed or may not meet our expectations.
 These projects may not be completed on schedule or within budgeted cost, or at all.
 We may construct facilities to capture anticipated future growth in production in a region in which such growth does not materialize.
 Since we are not engaged in the exploration for and development of natural gas and oil reserves, we often do not have access to third party estimates of potential reserves in an area prior to constructing facilities in such area.
 To the extent we rely on estimates of future production in our decision to construct new systems or additions to our systems, such estimates may prove to be inaccurate because there are numerous uncertainties inherent in estimating quantities of future production.
 As a result, these facilities may not be able to attract enough throughput to achieve our expected investment return, which could adversely affect our results of operations and financial condition.
-The construction of new systems or additions to our existing gathering, transportation and propane terminal assets may require us to obtain new rights-of-way prior to constructing these facilities.
+The construction of new systems or additions to our existing gathering, transportation and propane terminal assets may require us to obtain such rights-of-way prior to constructing these facilities.
 We may be unable to obtain such rights-of-way to connect new natural gas supplies to our existing gathering lines, expand our network of propane terminals, or capitalize on other attractive expansion opportunities.
-The construction of new systems or additions to our existing gathering, transportation and propane terminal assets may require us to rely on third parties downstream of our facilities to have available capacity for our delivered natural gas, NGLs, or propane.
-If such third party facilities are not constructed or operational at the time that the addition to our facilities is completed, we may experience adverse effects on our results of operations and financial condition.
+The construction of new systems or additions to our existing gathering, transportation and propane terminal assets may require us to rel facilities is completed, we may experience adverse effects on our results of operations and financial condition.
 The construction of additional systems may require greater capital investment if the commodity prices of certain supplies such as steel increase.
 Construction also subjects us to risks related to the ability to construct projects within anticipated costs, including the risk of cost overruns resulting from inflation or increased costs of equipment, materials, labor, or other factors beyond our control that could adversely affect results of operations, financial position or cash flows.